-It is the policy of Blanchet Catholic School not to tolerate any form of harassment, including verbal or physical conduct, by any faculty, staff, volunteer, vendor, coach, visitor to school, or student.
+Blanchet Catholic School is committed to providing an environment where students can study, participate in school-sponsored activities and work in an environment that is free of hazing, harassment, intimidation, discrimination, bullying, and menacing.
 This includes, but is not limited to, any behavior that harasses, disrupts, or interferes with another's work performance or which creates an intimidating, offensive or hostile environment within the Blanchet community.
-Sexual harassment or any type of harassment on the basis of color, disability, race, religion, sex, national origin, sexual orientation, marital status, pregnancy, age, gender identity, veteran status, uniformed military service, genetic information or any other classification protected by local, state or federal law will not be condoned, permitted or tolerated, whether intentional or unintentional.
+Sexual harassment or any type of harassment on the basis of a protected class will not be condoned, permitted or tolerated, whether intentional or unintentional.